justinlee0777/popularthoughts/src/data/articles/albert-murray.md

 ---
-title: "A complaint to Mister Murray"
+title: 'A complaint to Mister Murray'
-slug: "/albert-murray"
+slug: '/albert-murray'
-createdAt: "2022-12-01T05:02:31+0000"
+createdAt: '2022-12-01T05:02:31+0000'
 seoTitle: "Library of America's Albert Murray"
-seoDescription: "I have a complaint for Albert Murray, celebrated American essayist."
+seoDescription: 'I have a complaint for Albert Murray, celebrated American essayist.'
-tags: ["literature"]
+tags: ['literature']
 ---

 Albert Murray is the Rakim of American essays.